nsheff/env/README.md

 ## Cloning the repo and setting up
 Start from here if you already have git set up how you want it

-	# TO clone this repository:
+	# To clone this repository:
 	mkdir -p code
 	cd code
 	git clone git@github.com:sheffien/env.git